patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 ## TableComposable examples

-### Composable: Basic

-A basic example using the composable table components.
 The `TableComposable` component differs from the regular `Table` component, in that it allows you to compose the table by nesting the relevant `Thead`, `Tbody`, `Tr`, `Th` and `Td` components within it.
 For a less declarative and more implicit approach, use the `Table` component instead.

 Some general notes: